 While Los Angeles may be best known for Hollywood glitz and the party life of young celebs, there is also a more cerebral side to LA that provides plentiful opportunities for the thoughtful traveler.
 Glitz and substance are not mutually exclusive.
 Since celebrities have the ability to draw attention to important issues of the day, they are often seen spearheading discussions on hot topics.
 Whether you're an avid reader, a scientist, an activist, or just curious about the world, here are some Los Angeles pursuits to activate your gray matter.

-Writers Bloc presents public conversations where authors are interviewed by their peers followed by general Q&A. Many of the guests are celebrity authors, who are interviewed by other celebrities, like Harry Sherer being interviewed by Steve Martin, or Carol Burnett being interviewed by Tim Conway.
-The venues vary, but are mostly on the west side.
+Writers Bloc presents public conversations where authors are interviewed by their peers followed by general Q&A. Many of the guests are celebrity authors, who are interviewed by other celebrities, like Harry Sherer being interviewed by Steve Martin.
+The venues vary but are mostly on the west side.